vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 *version* is the distribution release version, e.g. `3.6` for `alpine`, `7.0` for `centos` or `9.0` for `debian`.

+## HOOK SCRIPTS
+`osctld` can execute user-defined scripts when containers are being started or stopped.
+Hook scripts are located at `/<pool>/hook/ct/<ctid>/<hook>`, use `ct assets` to get the exact path for your container.
+In order for hook scripts to be called, they need to be executable.
+All hook scripts are run as `root` on the host, but mount namespace may differ, see below.

+Note that many `osctl` commands called from hook scripts will not work as expected and may cause deadlocks.
+The hooks are run when the container is locked within `osctld`, so if another `osctl` process called from a hook needs the lock, a deadlock occurs.
+You should avoid calling `osctl` from hooks.

+`pre-start`
+  `pre-start` hook is run in the host's namespace before the container is mounted.
+  The container's cgroups have already been configured and distribution-support code has been run.
+If `pre-start` exits with a non-zero status, the container's start is aborted.

+`veth-up`
+  `veth-up` hook is run in the host's namespace when the veth pair is created.
+  Names of created veth interfaces are available in environment variables `OSCTL_HOST_VETH` and `OSCTL_CT_VETH`.
+If `veth-up` exits with a non-zero status, the container's start is aborted.

+`pre-mount`
+  `pre-mount` is run in the container's mount namespace, before its rootfs is mounted.
+The path to the container's runtime rootfs is in environment variable `OSCTL_CT_ROOTFS_MOUNT`.
+If `pre-mount` exits with a non-zero status, the container's start is aborted.

+`post-mount`
+  `post-mount` is run in the container's mount namespace, after its rootfs and all LXC mount entries are mounted.
+The path to the container's runtime rootfs is in environment variable `OSCTL_CT_ROOTFS_MOUNT`.
+If `post-mount` exits with a non-zero status, the container's start is aborted.

+`on-start`
+  `on-start` is run in the host's namespace, after the container has been mounted and right before its init process is executed.
+If `on-start` exits with a non-zero status, the container's start is aborted.

+`post-start`
+  `post-start` is run in the host's namespace after the container entered state `running`.
+The container's init PID is passed in environment varible `OSCTL_CT_INIT_PID`.
+The hook script's exit status is not evaluated.

+`pre-stop`
+  `pre-stop` hook is run in the host's namespace when the container is being stopped using `ct stop`.
+If `pre-stop` exits with a non-zero exit status, the container will not be stopped.
+This hook is not called when the container is shutdown from the inside.

+`on-stop`
+  `on-stop` is run in the host's namespace when the container enters state `stopping`.
+The hook's exit status is not evaluated.

+`veth-down`
+  `veth-down` hook is run in the host's namespace when the veth pair is removed.
+  Names of the removed veth interfaces are available in environment variables `OSCTL_HOST_VETH` and `OSCTL_CT_VETH`.
+The hook's exit status is not evaluated.

+`post-stop`
+  `post-stop` is run in the host's namespace when the container enters state `stopped`.
+The hook's exit status is not evaluated.

+## Environment variables
+All hooks have the following environment variables set:

+- `OSCTL_HOOK_NAME`
+- `OSCTL_POOL_NAME`
+- `OSCTL_CT_ID`
+- `OSCTL_CT_USER`
+- `OSCTL_CT_GROUP`
+- `OSCTL_CT_DATASET`
+- `OSCTL_CT_ROOTFS`
+- `OSCTL_CT_LXC_PATH`
+- `OSCTL_CT_LXC_DIR`
+- `OSCTL_CT_CGROUP_PATH`
+- `OSCTL_CT_DISTRIBUTION`
+- `OSCTL_CT_VERSION`
+- `OSCTL_CT_HOSTNAME`
+- `OSCTL_CT_LOG_FILE`

 ## CONSOLE INTERFACE
 `osctl --json ct console` accepts JSON commands on standard input.
 Commands are separated by line breaks (`\n`).
 Each JSON command can contain the following